networktocode/awesome-network-automation/README.md

 - [Apstra](http://www.apstra.com/products/) - The Apstra Operating System (AOS) is a vendor-agnostic distributed operating system for the data center network that enables business agility, dramatically scales operational efficiency, and reduces downtime.
 - [Glue](http://gluenetworks.com/about-us-the-glue-team/) - With Gluware, the Glue Networks vision and team are continuing to trail-blaze at the forefront of the networking industry with multi-vendor orchestration solutions for Data Center, WAN and LAN networks.
 - [Intelliment](http://www.intellimentsec.com/) - Intelliment Security helps Network Operations teams to provide an application connectivity self-service for their agile customers, reducing firewall policy provisioning time while avoiding mistakes and ensuring the continuous enforcement of compliance guidelines.
 Inteliment works across both physical legacy infrastructure and virtualized silos, allowing them speak to each other.
+- [NetYCE](https://netyce.com/) NetYCE is the ultimate Automation and Orchestration framework to get you in FULL control of ANY network, irrespective of the technology, design or vendor.
+With its unique Design Driven Networking approach, NetYCE offers Intent-based and Closed-loop configuration control to unify, streamline and automate all network lifecycle change processes for both existing Legacy-, NFV- & Cloud networks.
+Simply Deploy your networks as Designed.
 - [PacketFront](https://pfsw.com/resources/network-orchestration/) - PacketFront BECS and BBE is a vendor-agnostic network, service and resource orcestration system for residential, enterprise and data center networks.

 # Network Vendor Products